If you’ve been reading books from Amazon, you’ve probably heard about the Kindle Unlimited and Prime Reading programs.

-The thing is, as part of Amazon Prime, it comes with Prime Video (free instant access to video streaming), Prime Music, free unlimited photo storage, and free two-hour, one-day, and two-day delivery.
+As part of Amazon Prime, it comes with Prime Video (free instant access to video streaming), Prime Music, free unlimited photo storage, and free two-hour, one-day, and two-day delivery.
 You can save on Netflix and Spotify!

 Another choice is to go on and off the membership depending on your needs.
-If you’re on vacation, for example, it’s a good time to try on Kindle Unlimited.
+If you’re on vacation, for example, it’s a good time to try Kindle Unlimited.